Seirdy/seirdy.one/content/about/workouts.md

 Adjustable dumbbells
-: Currently adjustable to 50 pounds.
-I'm unfortunately maxed out on some exercises.
+: Currently adjustable from 5 to 70 pounds, in increments 5 pounds.

 Resistance bands
 : Includes compact, therapy, and loop bands.